Dozens of NYC Restaurants Are Joining Forces to Honor Anne Saxelby, Champion of American Cheese

 The one-night-only event will feature 60 of New York City’s most famed eateries.

 Anne Saxelby devoted her career to celebrating and championing American-made cheese—and her impact was exponentially larger than the retail shop she operated in New York City’s Chelsea Market.
-Through her shop Saxelby Cheesemongers, which first opened in a tiny space inside Essex Market in 2006 and went on to expand to a warehouse space in Brooklyn, she spotlighted domestically produced varieties from small makers and passionately advocated for the sustainable and regenerative practices behind the farmers’ cheeses.
+Through her shop Saxelby Cheesemongers, which first opened in a tiny space inside Essex Market in 2006 and went on to expand to a warehouse in Brooklyn, she spotlighted domestically produced varieties from small makers and passionately advocated for the sustainable and regenerative practices behind the farmers’ cheeses.
 The food world collectively mourned Saxelby’s loss when she passed away last year at 40.

 Today, her passion for the hard work and creativity of America’s growers lives on through the Anne Saxelby Legacy Fund.
 The non-profit organization, founded by Saxelby’s husband Patrick Martins, offers apprenticeships for young adults to live and work on sustainable farms for one month, fully paid, and learn about how climate change, biodiversity, and land conservation are impacting the country’s family-run farmsteads.
-Apprentices will see first hand how growers and producers are prioritizing environmental conservation, promoting food sovereignty, and creating more equitable food systems.
+Apprentices see firsthand how growers and producers are prioritizing environmental conservation, promoting food sovereignty, and creating more equitable food systems.
 (The 2022 cohort is the organization’s inaugural class.
 By 2024, the Legacy Fund aims to provide at least 400 apprenticeships a year.)

 On Sept.
 14, dozens of top New York City chefs and artisans who worked with Saxelby are coming together to raise funds for the organization and remember her.
 From 6 to 10 p.m., part of Chelsea Market will shut down as celebrated establishments like Gramercy Tavern, Momofuku, Gage & Tollner, and Carbone bring their signature dishes to be communally shared at the remembrance.
 (Tickets to the Annual Benefit are available here.)